-A champion has been decided each of the previous four times the tournament has been conducted.
-The United States has lifted the trophy a record two times, while Canada and Mexico have been each crowned once.
+A champion has been decided each of the previous seven times the tournament has been conducted.
+The United States has lifted the trophy a record of five times, while Canada and Mexico have been each crowned once.

-Although a CONCACAF representative has never won a FIFA U-17 Women’s World Cup, the U.S. did finish as high as runner-up in 2008
+Although a CONCACAF representative has never won a FIFA U-17 Women’s World Cup, Mexico and U.S. did finish as high as runner-up in 2018 and 2008 respectively.

 CONCACAF UNDER-17 WOMEN’S CHAMPIONSHIP

 (Dominican Republic will host 2024 FIFA U-17 Women’s World Cup)

 (India hosted 2022 FIFA U-17 Women’s World Cup)

 2020 – MEXICO – Cancelled due to COVID